JohannesBetz/AutonomousRacing_Literature/README.md

 The collected research papers in this repository were used to create the Paper "Autonomous Vehicles on the Edge: A survey on autonomous racing".
 If you find the information in this repository we would be happy if you can cite the following paper.

 # Structure
 The excel file currently includes 235 publications.
-We structured the excel file mainly into 6 sections that cover both software and hardware developments:
+We structured the .csv file mainly into 7 sections that cover both software and hardware developments:

 0. Introduction and Overview
 1. Perception